Goals

 • Content-Security-Policy-Report-Only

-20. SPF / DMARC / DKIM Mail and Domain findings
+20. SPF / DMARC / DKIM Mail and Domain findings, No TXT record or a missing CAA record

 21. Email Rate Limiting or Spamming